The best hydration bladders 2023: portable water reservoirs

 Reasons to avoid

-While it’s not a bladder for staying hydrated while you’re hiking, this is a great reservoir to hang up in camp to dispense clean water for all present.
-The Pack Tap is ultra-packable and foldable for storage, with Hypalon anchor points for easy hanging.
+While it’s not a bladder for hiking, we think this is a great reservoir to hang up in camp to dispense clean water for all present.
+The Pack Tap is ultra-packable and foldable for storage, with Hypalon anchor points that we found made for easy hanging.
 Filled, the single-hand-operable self-shutting valve is convenient and doesn’t waste water.

 Bladder | RRP | Style | Sizes |